gazebosim/sdf_tutorials/composition/merge_proposal.md

 The proposed behavior decouples the model structures available via composition from the file structure used to store the underlying model components.
-This is useful both for creating new models and for decomposing existing models into separate components without visibile changes to downstream consumers, while maintaining the encapsulation provided by SDFormat 1.8.
+This is useful both for creating new models and for decomposing existing models into separate components without visible changes to downstream consumers, while maintaining the encapsulation provided by SDFormat 1.8.
 The cost of this feature is that users must take care to avoid name collisions between the entities of the models to be merged: consider an analogy to Python